WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 ## Key Documents to review and FAQ

-- To understand more about the program, you can download and read the [RCP Student Internship Program Handbook](https://figshare.com/articles/presentation/Research_Computing_Platform_Student_Internship_Handbook/21259467),
+To understand more about the program, you can read the [RCP Student Internship Program Handbook](https://figshare.com/articles/presentation/Research_Computing_Platform_Student_Internship_Handbook/21259467), and the [RCP Student Onboarding Checklist](https://figshare.com/articles/online_resource/RDM_0138_RCP_Student_Onboarding_Checklist/23280815).

+Please read the [online FAQ](faq) if you have any follow up questions as it is updated regularly.

+For other information:
-- You can also try to avoid [the top 5 mistakes that students make](top-5-mistakes).
+- You can try to avoid [the top 5 mistakes that students make](top-5-mistakes).
-- You can also have a look at the [FAQ online.](faq)
 - We suggest that you write a 1 page cover letter introducing yourself.
 We also have [material on how to write a good cover letter and what to look for when you are writing a resume](https://doi.org/10.6084/m9.figshare.21057535.v2).
 - View the [intake dates here](intake_dates)